-We are an award winning independent film and television production company located in Ballynahinch, set in the picturesque rolling drumlins of County Down, Northern Ireland.
+We are an award winning independent film and media production company located in the market town of Ballynahinch, set in the picturesque rolling drumlins of County Down, Northern Ireland.

 Throughout the centuries Ireland has enjoyed and celebrated a rich cultural history of storytelling, music and song.
 Today, we carry on that tradition using the latest digital technology to produce interesting and captivating stories for the big screen.
 The Irish landscape was a huge inspiration to C.S.
 Lewis.
 In his essay ‘On Stories’ he wrote: